LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.55.1
+*Released*: 14 July 2021
+* Issue 43530: Filter dialog for ontology lookup field does not open to intended Vocabulary scope

 ### version 2.55.0
 *Released*: 7 July 2021
 * add SharedSampleTypeAdminConfirmModal